jinyuzu99/nothingblock/.github/issue_template.md

----
-name: bug report
-about: create a report to help us improve
-title: '[short description]'
-labels: bug
-assignees: ''
----

 **bug description**

-- [description]
+[description]

 **reproduce**

 1. [step 1]
 2. [step 2]
-3. [step 3]
-4. ...
+3. ...
-5. issue occur
+4. issue occur

 **expected behavior**
 a clear and concise description of what you expected to happen.